Professional wrestling match types: Circus Deathmatch

-Clockwork House of Fun match
+Clockwork Orange House of Fun match

-The Clockwork House of Fun match, known as "Raven's House of Fun" or simply "House of Fun", was created by professional wrestler Raven (legitimately, as Raven pitched the idea himself to TNA's creative team).
+The Clockwork Orange House of Fun match, known as "Raven's House of Fun" or simply "House of Fun", was created by professional wrestler Raven (legitimately, as Raven pitched the idea himself to TNA's creative team).
 It is a singles match for which poles attached to the ring posts measured about five to six feet above the turnbuckles, with single chains wrapped from and hanging on the poles to various points on the ring itself with many weapons hanging from and attached to steel chains above the ring, sometimes with sides of a steel cage attached to and erected on the ring.
 In the first match the use of weapons is legal, and the only way to win was to put an opponent through two tables after throwing them off "Raven's perch" (a small scaffold), but afterwards it was changed to falls-count-anywhere rules.

-Crocodile Deathmatch

-A Crocodile Deathmatch is a match with the added stipulation that the loser must wrestle a crocodile after the match occurred.
-An example of this match would be between Mitsuhiro Matsunaga and Shadow WX.

-Desert Deathmatch

-A Desert Deathmatch is a match where there is a tank full of scorpions is placed in the center of the ring, and the first wrestler placed in this tank for 10 seconds loses.
-There are also barbed wire boards in the ring, and also two cactus plants in the ring on two opposing corners.

 Electric Pool match

-The Electric Pool match was a very dangerous type of match which has only been held once.
-The ring was placed in a large pool of water, with no ropes on two sides of the ring, and exploding barbed wire on the other two sides of the ring.
+In an Electric Pool match, the ring is placed in a large pool of water, with no ropes on two sides of the ring, and exploding barbed wire on the other two sides of the ring.
 Wrestlers were transported to the ring via a dinghy, and the ring was put on a floating device, then it was surrounded by four metal barricades.
 There was a current running through these four barricades (which were essentially small sections of the pool enclosed off from the rest of the pool), enabling the water to "explode" when a wrestler was thrown into one of these barricaded areas.
 Considering the danger involved in allowing a current to run through water, this match was only used once in FMW in 1994, which was known for its extreme hardcore matches.

 Explosion/Bomb Deathmatch

-The Explosion/Bomb Deathmatch is usually accompanied with barbed wire ropes, a large barbed wire wrapped explosion board is placed in the ring laced with a small amount of C-4.
-The loser is the wrestler that is blown up.
-The match can be won by either a pinfall or a submission.
+The Explosion or Bomb Deathmatch is usually accompanied with barbed wire ropes, a large barbed wire wrapped explosion board is placed in the ring laced with a small amount of C-4.
+The match can be won by either a pinfall or a submission, or in other versions of the match, by blowing up the eventual loser.
 In some versions of the C-4 match is to finish the match before the timer runs out and detonates the ring (although this does not necessarily end the match) while in others the explosives are concentrated in a specific area, with the wrestlers struggling not to get pushed onto it.
+Almost all of these matches so far have been done in Japan in promotions with larger budgets.